Cossack raids: Cossack raids

-Cossacks launched raids both on the land and sea.
-Cossack cavalry often picked off wondering Tatars along the north Black Sea, while plundering Ottoman fortresses on the lower Dnieper, Danube, and Crimea.
+Cossacks launched raids both on land and sea.
+Cossack cavalry often picked off wandering Tatars along the north Black Sea, while plundering Ottoman fortresses on the lower Dnieper, Danube, and Crimea.
 In 1516, Cossacks besieged the Ottoman fortress of Akkerman.
 In 1524, Cossacks first attacked Crimea.
 In 1545, Cossacks attacked Ochakov and looted its surroundings, capturing an Ottoman delegation on the way.

 From the third quarter of the 16th century, Cossack influence rose in the Black Sea.
 The Cossacks of Ataman Foka Pokatilo devastated Akkerman.
 In 1575, Ataman Bogdan launched a campaign into Crimea in response to Tatar attacks on Ukrainian lands.
 Bogdan later launched raids on Kozlov, Trebizond, and Sinop.
 In 1587, Cossacks again devastated Kozlov and Akkerman.
 Ottomans responded to Cossack raids by establishing Azov and Ochakov fortresses as a defense from Cossack raids.
 Kizil-Kermen, Tavan, and Aslan fortresses were also constructed on the upper Dnieper and Don region.
-However, these small fortresses were inefficient in stopping the raiders, with Cossacks learning how to bypass them.
+However, these small fortresses were ineffective at stopping the raiders, as Cossacks learned to bypass them.
 The areas of Ochakov, Tighina, Akkerman, and Islam-Kermen were raided by the Zaporozhian Cossacks 4-5 times annually.
-According to Serhii Lepyavko, Zaporozhians conducted over 40 raids, seizing 100,000 cattle, 17,000 horses and 360,000 in złotys during the 1570–1580s.
+According to Serhii Lepyavko, the Zaporozhian Cossacks conducted over 40 raids, seizing 100,000 cattle, 17,000 horses, and 360,000 in złotys during the 1570–1580s.

 Russian policy and Cossacks

 The Russian state first began assisting Cossacks under Ivan IV, providing them with military supplies.
-Despite this, Russian policy of trying to appease the Crimean Khanate did not end.
-The policy was ineffective and Tatar raids continued, as the Crimean Khans were unwilling to negotiate unlike their Polish and Swedish counterparts.
+Despite this, the Russian policy of trying to appease the Crimean Khanate continued.
+The policy was ineffective, and Tatar raids continued, as the Crimean Khans were unwilling to negotiate, unlike their Polish and Swedish counterparts.
 At one point, the Russian state ordered Cossacks to stop raiding Tatars, threatening to cut off their financial and military support.
-However, Cossacks ignored these orders most of the time.
-In response, the Russian state moved forward with cutting off their support, even imposing an economic embargo of the Sich and Don region.
+However, Cossacks often ignored these orders.
+In response, the Russian state moved forward with cutting off its support, even imposing an economic embargo on the Sich and Don region.

-At some points, the Russian state even entered into armed confrontations with Cossacks in order to appease the Crimean Khanate and Ottoman Empire.
-In early 1630, the Russian state ordered Don Cossacks to stop raiding Tatars and Turks.
-Don Cossacks were disobedient to these orders and were willing to revolt.
+At some points, the Russian state even entered into armed confrontations with Cossacks to appease the Crimean Khanate and Ottoman Empire.
+In the early 1630s, the Russian state ordered Don Cossacks to stop raiding Tatars and Turks.
+Don Cossacks disobeyed these orders and were willing to revolt.
 However, Zaporozhian Cossacks had minimal connections with the Russian state during this time, acting more recklessly.